- What Are Language Apps Like Duolingo?

 The design stage takes around 200 hours, including the creation of the logo, UI research, and the formation of a UX map.

 Depending on who you're working with and how complex you want your app to be, this stage can set you back a couple of thousand dollars.
-For example, you can achieve a design like Duolingo for about $5,000.
+For example, you can achieve a design similar to Duolingo for about $5,000.

 Development Costs